Linford Wood

-Linford Wood is a 3.5 ha Local Nature Reserve in East Tilbury in Essex.
+Linford Wood is a 3.5 ha Local Nature Reserve in Linford in Thurrock, Essex.
 It is owned and managed by Thurrock Council.

 The site has mixed woodland, a willow plantation, hedges, ditches and an open area.
 Birds include tawny owls, great spotted woodpeckers and green woodpeckers.
-It is part of the proposed extended Thurrock Thameside Nature Park.
+It is part of the Thurrock Thameside Nature Park.

 There is access from East Tilbury Road.